Celebrating Moliere's enduring legacy, 400 years on | DW | 15.01.2022

 In 2022, the 400th anniversary of the year of his birth, his name is often mentioned in the same breath as William Shakespeare and other literary titans.

-Moliere was the alias of Jean-Baptiste Poquelin, born in 1622 to a upholster who served the royal household.
+Moliere was the alias of Jean-Baptiste Poquelin, born in 1622 to a upholsterer who served the royal household.

 He wrote his numerous plays well before the French Revolution, at a time when the authority of the king and the church was intact.